-Command: aMAn -- Move Target Absolute -
+Command: MAn -- Move Target Absolute -

-This command sets the target position of servo axis 'a' to absolute position 'n'.
+This command sets the target position of the servo to absolute position 'n'.
 The absolute position is relative to the point of initialization (home or 0).
 As the Move Absolute (MA) command will not initiate a motion, a Go (GO) command must be used.
 The servo's target position will be adjusted whether the servo is on or off.